peterkuma/research/README.md

-I am an atmospheric physics PhD student at the University of Canterbury in Christchurch, New Zealand, currently focusing on research of climate in the Southern Ocean with the aim of improving accurracy of climate models in this region.
+I am an atmospheric physics PhD student at the University of Canterbury in Christchurch, New Zealand, currently focusing on research of climate in the Southern Ocean with the aim of improving accuracy of climate models in this region.
 My research is funded  by the [University of Canterbury](https://www.canterbury.ac.nz/) and [New Zealand Deep South Challenge](https://www.deepsouthchallenge.co.nz/).